-The 20th Anniversary of the Superyacht Cup Palma
+The Superyacht Cup Palma

 "Competitive yacht racing, a relaxed informal social programme and the perfect location for superyachts - it does not get any better!"

 The Superyacht Cup is the longest running superyacht regatta in Europe, a favourite with yacht owners, friends, captains and crew who visit Palma de Mallorca annually for the four day event.
 With warm

 early summer conditions and reliable sea breezes, the Bay of Palma offers some of the most idyllic racing conditions in the Mediterranean.
 The racing is run by the highly experienced international Race